 We aim to supply brain tissue and psychometric data for research to the neuroscience community, exercising responsible stewardship for the brain tissue and maximizing the potential benefit of this precious resource.

-Please contact BDR if you wish to discuss a potential application informally and to request a BDR Tissue or Data Request Form.
+Please contact BDR if you wish to discuss a potential application.

 As part of our favourable opinion from our Ethics Committee we are able to offer UK-based studies using tissue and associated data obtained via Brains for Dementia Research ‘generic ethical approval’.
 This will, in most cases, enable studies to proceed without researchers being required to obtain their own ethical approval.
 Researchers from outside the UK will need to provide evidence of Institutional Review Body approval.